 The one exception to the foregoing discussion is mandated by T.C.A. § 67-5-502(d) which provides that the lessee's interest is separately assessable when the fee owner is exempt from taxation and leases real property to a taxable entity.
-Such a situation most often occurs when the Industrial Development Board or other governmental entity leases real property to a private company.
+Such a situation most often occurs when a governmental entity leases real property to a private company.
 The proper method for calculating a leasehold assessment is discussed in Section V, Part I.